 The Chase Sapphire Lounge network entered the major lounge category in 2022 with the first opening at Hong Kong (since closed).
 The network has grown to seven locations in 2026 with continued expansion: New York LaGuardia (Terminal B), New York JFK (Terminal 4), Boston Logan, Las Vegas Harry Reid, San Diego, Phoenix, Philadelphia.

-Guest policy: Two complimentary guests per visit, no spend threshold required.
+Guest policy: two complimentary guests per visit, no spend threshold required.
 This is the most generous free-guest policy of any major credit-card lounge network in 2026.
 For families and couples, the two-free-guest rule is the distinctive Sapphire Lounge advantage.

 For travellers outside the Sapphire Lounge coverage map, the network is currently too thin to compete with Centurion's geographic breadth.
 Chase's growth trajectory through 2026–2028 suggests the gap will narrow but not close in the near term.